What is 5G Technology?

 What is the best way to piece this all together?

-To succeed with 5G, network operators must change the way they architect networks to quickly innovate, and bring to market new services that create great customer experiences and generate new revenue streams.
+To succeed with 5G technology, network operators must change the way they architect networks to quickly innovate, and bring to market new services that create great customer experiences and generate new revenue streams.

-5G will force service providers from vertically integrated platforms to virtualized, multi-vendor disaggregated ones.
+5G technology will force service providers from vertically integrated platforms to virtualized, multi-vendor disaggregated ones.

 Of course, none of this is easy.
 A 5G network doesn't just magically rollout and the 5G market is fragmented, thus elevating the value of strategic partnerships — for everything from solution development and integration to knowing when and where to strike.